Basic Environment Setup

 debian@revyos-lpi4a:~/npu$ . .venv/bin/activate # Activate the virtual environment

-(.venv) debian@revyos-lpi4a:~/npu$ # Now inside the virtual environment
+(.venv) debian@revyos-lpi4a:~/npu$ # Prompt shows the active virtual environment

 Installing the SHL Library